AKI & CKD Staging Pathway (KDIGO)

 Culprit Medications: Trimethoprim (in Cotrimoxazole), Cimetidine, Fenofibrate, Cobicistat.

 Clinical Markers: Isolated rise in Creatinine (usually max 0.3 - 0.5 mg/dL bump).
 BUN remains normal.
 No electrolyte derangements.
-Resolves entirely upon drug cessation.
+Resolves entirely when the drug is stopped.

 4. Indian Clinical Context: The Nephrotoxin Reality